NarasimhanN/Library_Management/README.md

 # Library_Management
-File Structure Project on Library Management on Binary Files using Sequential Access.
+File Structure Project on Library Management on Binary Files using Sequential Access with Graphical User Interface.